 To read Gulf of Maine Times articles about previous winners,* follow these links:

-- 2011: Longard Volunteer Award: name, Susan Snow-Cotter Leadership Award: Dr. David M. Burdick, Industry Award, Connors Brothers, Ltd., Sustainable Communities Award: Scituate Water Division, Department of Public Works
+- 2012: Visionary Awards, Longard Volunteer Award: John Archibald, Susan Snow-Cotter Leadership Award: Dr. David M. Burdick, Industry Award, Connors Brothers, Ltd., Sustainable Communities Award: Scituate Water Division, Department of Public Works

 - 2010: Visionary Awards | Longard Volunteer Award | Susan Snow-Cotter Award | Industry Award